Beamline Attributes

 Data transfer

 Currently, users belonging to an institution with a valid license can use Globus for data transfer.
 We also provide an sftp server for remote data transfer.
-We do not support the use of external disks since there is often not enough time to copy all the data during the beamtime.
+To prevent malware infections, we do not allow the use of external disks.

 After the experiment